 Agile working has hit the ground running recently.
-Businesses have decided to adopt this trend in an effort to motivate employees and instil trust in its staff.
+Businesses have decided to adopt this trend in an effort to motivate employees, increase flexibility and instill trust in its staff.
 Here are some advantages and drawbacks:

 Agile working gives a competitive edge to a business.
-Response times decrease when a business has more flexible hours in which to operate.
+Response times decrease when a business has more flexible hours incorporated into the work environment.

 Mobility and flexibility